Combat Integration¶

 | Target Filter Mode | None — hit everything; Tag — require matching tag; Layer — require matching layer; Tag And Layer — both must match; Tag Or Layer — either must match |

 | Required Tag | Tag compared when the filter mode includes Tag.
-Defaults to Player |
+Empty by default — set a tag before choosing a Tag-inclusive filter mode, or no target will match |

 | Target Layers | Layer mask compared when the filter mode includes Layer |